ycvogt/my_portfolio/posts/movies.md

 # Netflix Series and Movies Analysis

-**Project**: Analyse and Visualize core trends and distributions in this dataset in python with plotly.
+**Project**: Analyse and Visualize core trends and distributions in this dataset in Python with plotly.

 **Dataset**: The dataset was downloaded from Kaggle[1].

 **Libraries**: pandas, numpy, matplotlib, plotly

+---

-## Setup and preliminary exloration
+## 1. Setup and preliminary exloration
 First, we load the dataset and the libraries.
 Next, we read in the file as a dataframe.

 ```